zivtech/bear_skin/bear_coat/README.txt

 Third party libraries
 ---------------------
 Bear Coat comes with two optional libraries that will greatly enhance the use experience.
 Both SIDR and Semantic UI can be enabled at admin/appearance/settings/bear_coat.
 Follow the instruction on the page to install the corresponding libraries.
+You'll need to install both libraries.
+You can do it manually or cd the bear_coat directory and run git clone https://github.com/Semantic-Org/Semantic-UI.git semantic_ui && git clone https://github.com/artberri/sidr.git sidr

 Gulp tasks
 ----------